SolidQIT/ABI-Solution/README.md

 The templates provides both the SQL scripts needed to create the objects in SQL Server and also BIML file in order to create the SSIS Package.

-We choose to use BIML as intermediate artifact since it's really easy to generate it and have it turned into a SSIS Package via BIDS Helper.
+We choose to use BIML as intermediate artifact since it's really easy to generate it and have it turned into a SSIS Package via [BIDS Helper](https://bidshelper.codeplex.com/).
 We encourage you to discover more about BIML here: http://bimlscript.com/.

-Metadata is stored in JSON files for maximum flexibility and happiness for developers.
+Metadata is stored in JSON files for maximum flexibility and happiness of developers.

 ### Note
 Please note this is not a step-by-step instruction document.
 Some experience in working with SQL Server and BI is needed.
-For example I give for granted that you know how to create a SSIS Package, to attach a SQL Server database or to install and use a Visual Studio plugin
+For example we give for granted that you know how to create a SSIS Package, to attach a SQL Server database or to install and use a Visual Studio plugin, and so on.

 ### Getting Started

 #### Environment Setup
 Download the project via GitHub, by clicking on the "Download Zip" icon.
 Unzip it into the folder you prefer.
-The solution contains the templates, sample metadata and the ABI Framework compiler, the tool that will merge metadata and templates into SQL and BIML files.
+The solution contains the templates, sample metadata and the [ABI Framework compiler](https://github.com/SolidQIT/ABI-Compiler), the tool that will merge metadata and templates into SQL and BIML files.
 In addition to that, you need to have installed on your development machine SQL Server and its development tools:

 [SQL Server 2014](https://www.microsoft.com/en-us/evalcenter/evaluate-sql-server-2014)
 [SQL Server Data Tools and SQL Server Data Tools - BI](https://msdn.microsoft.com/en-us/library/mt674919.aspx)